Anisotropic Energy Injection from Magnetar Central Engines in Short GRBs: Methods

 Viscosity and non-ideal MHD effects that depend on the ionization, reconnection, and collision rate are not considered in our simulations.

-The computational domain is constructed in 2D with spherical polar coordinates with 512 cells logarithmically in the radial direction range from $r_{\rm in}=4.7\times10^{8}$ cm to $r_{\rm out}=9.6\times10^{11}$ cm and 512 cells uniformly in the polar angle direction range from 0 to $\frac{\pi}{2}$.
-The reflective boundary conditions are set on the pole axis and equatorial axis.
+The computational domain is constructed in 2D with spherical polar coordinates with 512 cells logarithmically in the radial direction ranging from $r_{\rm in}=4.7\times10^{8}$ cm to $r_{\rm out}=9.6\times10^{11}$ cm and 512 cells uniformly in the polar angle direction ranging from 0 to $\frac{\pi}{2}$.
+The reflective boundary conditions are set on the polar axis and equatorial axis.
 Outflow boundary conditions are set on the outer boundary of the radial direction.
 The inner boundary conditions of the radial direction are time-dependent.
 If there is no injection, the boundary conditions are set to be reflective to guarantee zero energy injection.
-If there are energy/matter injections, e.g. jet or wind, the boundary conditions are set accordingly based on the jet/wind models that will be discussed following.
-An adiabatic equation of state as indicated in Equation~\ref{eq:eos} is adopted for all the simulations with $\Gamma = 4/3$.
+If there are energy/matter injections, e.g. jet or wind, the boundary conditions are set accordingly based on the jet/wind models that will be discussed as follows.
+A { gamma-law} EoS is adopted for all the simulations with $\Gamma = 4/3$.